 A.P.O.C. is a trade union with a very progressive approach to Labour Relations.
 We are strong advocates of Alternate Dispute Resolution and Interest Based Negotiating as opposed to the traditional adversarial methods.

-Our organization is governed by the National Executive, which consists of 4 full time officers, the National President, the 1st National Vice President, the 2nd National Vice President and the National Secretary Treasurer, along with 9 Divisional Vice Presidents, who also work in positions within Canada Post Corporation.
+Our organization is governed by the National Executive, which consists of 4 full time officers, the National President, the 1st National Vice President, the 2nd National Vice President and the National Vice-President of Finance & Administration, along with 9 Divisional Vice Presidents, who also work in positions within Canada Post Corporation.
 These positions are elected every three years at our National Convention.

 As one of its basic Operating Principles, the Corporation has recognized the role of the Association and this collective agreement (Agreement) in the overall success of the company.